The woman credited for creating the famous Beehive hairstyle back in the 1960s, passed away peacefully on June 10, 2016 at age 98.

-While at America's Beauty Show 2012, live at Cosmetologists Chicago's BeautyBASH, MODERN got the opportunity to chat with Margaret Vinci Heldt, who designed the world's first beehive hair style that debuted in 1960 on the pages of MODERN SALON—formerly known as MODERN BEAUTY SHOP magazine.
-Above, hear the interview with Margaret, or, read her story below:
+While at America's Beauty Show 2012, at Cosmetologists Chicago's BeautyBASH, MODERN's Alison Alhamed got the opportunity to chat with Margaret Vinci Heldt, who designed the world's first beehive hair style that debuted in 1960 on the pages of MODERN SALON—formerly known as MODERN BEAUTY SHOP magazine.
+Above, hear the interview with Margaret, or, read her story transcribed from the interview below:

 MARGARET VINCI HELDT'S BEEHIVE STORY: "In 1960, MODERN BEAUTY SHOP magazine called me and said, 'You know Margaret, something is happening to our profession—all we're seeing is The Pageboy, The Flip and the French Twist, but something is wrong—we need new ideas Margaret.
 You've always been creative, we want you to go home and think about what you'd like to do for our photo shoot.
 Really let yourself go.'